 Using a professional stager usually costs several thousand dollars – and possibly a lot more, especially if you end up having the staging furniture in place for several months.
 It’s no surprise that a lot of sellers will balk at this ongoing expense.
 And that’s where virtual staging can come into play.

 I have two such listings right now.
 The homes were carefully prepared for sale, but there was nothing left in the budget to pay for physical staging.
 I’d been thinking about using virtual staging for quite some time, so I finally bit the bullet, pulled out my credit card, and had the virtual stager go to work.
-You can see the results in the gallery at the end of this posting.

 My thoughts are that the results were excellent – but the bullet I bit is by no means magical.
 Today, virtual staging in real estate mostly involves digitally enhancing still photographs.
 Aside from the price you set on your property, the #2 most important aspect of marketing your home is the photographs you use.
 Therefore, anything you can do to make the photographs more eye-catching, the better.
 This includes virtual staging.